 Huh7 Cell Line Derived Xenograft

 The Huh7 cell line derived xenograft (CDX) consists of human cells injected subcutaneously, thus, allowing relatively easy monitoring of tumor growth inhibition.
 Simple caliper measurements of the tumor confirms efficacy of the test compound during the in-life portion of the study.
 This model enables studies related to biomarker discovery, mechanism of action, tumor growth inhibition (e.g. anti-WNT-1 antibody) and sorafenib resistance due to STAT3 upregulation (can be re-sensitized by activating RFX-1/SHP-1; i.e. SC-2001).
+Like other cancer cell lines, Huh7 cells are commonly used in preclinical studies to evaluate the efficacy and toxicity of new anti-cancer drugs, as well as to investigate the mechanisms underlying tumor growth and drug resistance.
+They are also frequently used in drug discovery and development to identify potential drug candidates and to evaluate the pharmacokinetics and pharmacodynamics of new drug candidates.

 |Huh7||No noted mutations|